NUbots/NUbook/README.md

 ### Showing images in tabs

 You can show multiple images in the same place by putting them in tabs.
-The caption of each image is used for the tab button label.
+The caption of each image is used for its tab button label.

 The following example shows four images in tabs: